sagnik3788/community-plugins/README.md

 _Note: Since the plugin system is still in development, the rules of this repository will be updated in the future._

+To create a new plugin here, see [CONTRIBUTING.md](https://github.com/pipe-cd/community-plugins/blob/main/CONTRIBUTING.md#adding-a-new-plugin)!

 ## Objectives of This Repository

 - **Accelerate**: To extend PipeCD by distributed developers without touching the core code.